PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 });
 ```

-Let’s update the `Post` unit test, to also verify an ‘author_type’ can be specified.
+Next we update the `Post` unit test, to also verify an ‘author_type’ can be specified.

 ```php
 // 'tests/Unit/PostTest.php'